lchen08/CS242/README.md

 If the user wishes to designate a custom directory, the .bat file can be edited to change the line `java IndexPackage.IndexBuilder` to `java IndexPackage.IndexBuilder <relative or absolute path of your custom directory>`.

+For the query search part of Lucene, a zip file was added separately per the course's requirements: CS242_Lucene Query_Deployment_File.zip.
+In it, a READ_ME.txt is provided for deployment instructions.